Monday, October 29, 2012

 Ever since I can remember, I've loved to run.
 I never did it competitively.
 Just for fun.
 In high school I remember sitting in class staring at the clock, willing it to move faster just so that I could go home and go for a run.
 This continued throughout university and into my first few years in the working world.
 About 6 years ago though, I had a string of injuries and running stopped being fun.
 After some failed attempts at fixing my issues, I pretty much stopped running altogether.

-I can't say enough about this
+I can't say enough about this book.
+It made me fall in love with running again. |

 Two years ago, while buying some books online, Kobo suggested I read this book, Born to Run.
 The short of the long is that I read it, loved it, and started running again.
 In future I also hoped to change my running style from heel-strike running to fore-foot running - a more natural and efficient way of running which the book strongly promotes.